civican/legisinfo/44-1/bills/S-5/bill_text.md

 Subsection 114(1) of the Act is amended by adding the following after paragraph (g):

-prescribing processes for meaningful public participation in

-an assessment under section 108, and

-the determination of whether to grant a waiver requested under subsection 106(8);
+prescribing a living organism or group of living organisms for the purpose of subsection 108.1(1);

 ### Section 45